guiireal/guiireal/README.md

 ### Development
 - Development and customization of websites, web systems and mobile apps.
-- Working on small and medium scale projects. (from 10 users to 50 thousand active users).
+- Working on small and medium scale projects (from 10 users to 50 thousand active users).

 ### Skills
 - {Front end} 💻<br/>